FOR IMMEDIATE RELEASE: June 20, 2012

 In addition to providing essential health care, community health centers also provide high-quality jobs in communities nationwide.
 In 2010, they employed more than 131,000 staff including 9,600 physicians, 6,400 nurse practitioners, physicians’ assistants, and certified nurse midwives, 11,400 nurses, 9,500 dental staff, 4,200 behavioral health staff, and more than 12,000 case managers and health education, outreach, and transportation staff.
 Since the beginning of 2009, health centers have added more than 18,600 new full-time positions in many of the nation’s most economically distressed communities.
 The funding awards announced today will infuse critical dollars into health centers and their surrounding communities, enhancing health centers’ ability to serve more patients and creating thousands of jobs across the country.

-A copy of Schumer’s letter is below:
+A copy of Sen. Schumer’s letter appears below: